FormidableLabs/victory-docs/src/pages/guides/events.md

 ## Simple Events

-For very simple events, it may be desireable to bypass Victory's event system.
+For simple events, it may be desireable to bypass Victory's event system.
 To do so, specify `events` props directly on primitive components rather than using the `events` prop on Victory components.
 The simple `events` prop should be given as an object whose properties are event names like `onClick`, and whose values are event handlers.
 Events specified this way will only be called with the standard event objects.

 ```playground
   <VictoryBar